vtalpaert/phone-imu/README.md

 1. In the IMU `run` function, use the acceleration to update to position by using the displacement.
 If you integrate the acceleration over time, you get a velocity, do it a second time and you get the relative position.
 1. Add a method to IMU to return the current position.
 Write a test for this.

 Start you final report and write down if calculating the position from the acceleration works.
-Why or why not ? calculate
+Why or why not ?
+What happens if you use the mean acceleration you calculated previously instead of the raw value ?
+Include the plots you make in your report.

 ### Session 2 : Lecture 5